-Location: Hubbard Hall

-Hours: M-F, 8 a.m. - 4:30 p.m.
+Location: Hubbard Hall 125 Hours: M-F, 8 a.m. - 4:30 p.m.

 This office is responsible for scheduling positive co-curricular activities for students on and off campus.
 The programs enhance the social, educational, and cultural experiences for students at Defiance College.
-The Office of Student Activities & Leadership is responsible for large scale programming such as Late Nite @ DC, Family and Friends Weekend, Homecoming, and Spring Fling.
-Other past events have included concerts, comedians, and hypnotists as well as trips off-campus for hockey games, bowling and more.
-The Director of Student Activities & Leadership advises the Campus Activities Board (CAB), Greek Life (Alpha Xi Delta), and the Inter-Greek Council (IGC) and facilitates advising of other student organizations and the creation of new ones.
+The Office of Student Activities & Leadership is responsible for large scale programming such as Swarm Week, Family and Friends Weekend, Homecoming, and Spring Week.
+Other past events have included concerts, comedians, and hypnotists as well as trips off-campus for theater, bowling and more.
+The Director of Student Activities & Leadership advises the Campus Activities Board (CAB), and facilitates advising of other student organizations and the creation of new ones.
 All students are encouraged to be active on campus and are welcome to be active in as many organizations as they desire.
 Meeting times for various organizations are advertised frequently around campus.